Aug 25, 2015 - Ancestry

 We are able to trace migratory patterns based on defining mutations in mitochondrial DNA and Y chromosome DNA.

-In the case of the individual we’re looking at in this post, ancient ancestors who were part of his maternal haplogroup were among a group of individuals who were in Southeast Asia.
+In the case in this post, ancient ancestors who were part of his maternal haplogroup were among a group of individuals who were in Southeast Asia.
 Some of those individuals eventually migrated across the Bering land bridge to populate the Americas.
 Some stayed around East Asia and developed some new defining mutations in their mitochondrial DNA making them B5a1a.

 It is important to keep in mind that your mitochondrial DNA and Y chromosome account for very small portion of your DNA.
 It is also a small portion of your overall ancestry.